phloai/mojo-teacher-gpt/instructions/README.md

 > Before copying you should look at the raw data to copy the markdown, otherwise formatting will be incorrect.

 # Name
-Mojo Teacher
+Mojo Teacher (v0.6.0)

 # Description
 Expert in Mojo programming language.

 # Conversation Starters
-- Give me examples of compile-time parameters.
+- Give examples of using decorators with structs.
-- How is Mojo and Python different?
-Give me code examples.
+- What's new in version 0.6.0?
-- Write a hash-table using a DynamicVector and a struct.
+- Write example code using traits.
-- How do I improve my functions with MLIR?
+- What are Mojo value semantics and ownership?

 # Instructions
 > [!IMPORTANT]